nshulman/ApigeeAuthProvider/README.md

 - Store the Client Secret in the **Password** field
 - Under Callout Options, check **Allow Merge Fields in HTTP Body**.
 Do not check any other options.

-3. Create a Named Credential for your Apigee Endpoint *note - this is NOT the Authorization endpoint, this is where you will make your API calls*
+3. Create a Named Credential for your Apigee Endpoint *this is NOT the Authorization endpoint, this is where you will make your API calls*
 - Open Setup -> Security -> Named Credentials
--
+- Select New Named Credential
+- Fill out Label and Name (e.g. ApigeeEval)
+- Enter the API Endpoint URL in the URL field *this is NOT the auth endpoint*
+- Set Identity Type to Named Principal
+- Set Authentication Protocal to OAuth 2.0
+- Set Authentication Provider to the ApigeeAuthProvider you created in step 2
+- Leave Scope blank - this is ignored by ApigeeAuthProvider
+- Check Start Authentication Flow on Save
+- Under Callout Options, only **Generate Authorization Header** should be checked
+- Click Save.
+If this is successful, the Authentication Status will be **Authorized**

+Good luck!

 ## FAQ